whitakk/gatsby-whitakk/content/posts/2020-12-20---reading-bad-books.md

 tags:
   - "books"
   - "reading"
 description: "One of my guilty pleasures is reading books about time management.
-I consider it a guilty pleasure because I know they have basically the same advice -- there are only so many ways to say "put down your phone," "protect time for focused work," and "avoid task-switching."
+I consider it a guilty pleasure because I know they have basically the same advice -- there are only so many ways to say 'put down your phone,' 'protect time for focused work,' and 'avoid task-switching.'
 Picking up a book on time management gives me the thrill that the secret to happiness is right around the corner, when in fact the real problem is that I have 30 hours' worth of things I want to do each day, which won't be solved by any book."
 socialImage: "/media/books.jpg"

 ---